frob/frob.github.com/content/posts/2015-12-22-lets-plan-a-new-arduino-based-video-game-console.md

 ---

-## WHY make an new old video game system!?!
+## WHY make a new old video game system!?!

 I saw this video.